vluz/PythonKivy2AndroidAPK/README.md

 *Follow intructions in the notebook*

+To answer (y/n) prompts, click the line, enter `y` and press Enter

 When required, copy your app to the collab workspace.

 Remember to edit `buildozer.spec` to match your app details.

-At the end download your APK from the collab workspace.
+At the end download your APK from the `bin` dir in the collab workspace.

 <hr>